NetLogo/NW-Extension/README.md

 ## Building

-The extension is written in Scala (version 2.9.1).
+The extension is written in Scala (version 2.9.2).

-Unless you are compiling the extension from a `extensions/nw` under a NetLogo source code distribution, you will need to use the `NETLOGO` environment variable to point to your NetLogo directory (containing `NetLogo.jar`) and the `SCALA_HOME` variable to point to your Scala 2.9.1 installation.
-For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0.1 SCALA_HOME=/usr/local/scala-2.9.1.final make
+Run the `bin/sbt` script to build the extension.

-Unless they are already present, the Makefile will download the needed Jung and JGraphT jar files from the Internet.
+Unless they are already present, sbt will download the needed Jung and JGraphT jar files from the Internet.
 Note that the extension requires a modified version of `jung-algorithms-2.0.2` (namely, `jung-algorithms-2.0.2-nlfork-0.1.jar`) which will be downloaded from the CCL server.

-If compilation succeeds, `nw.jar` will be created.
+If the build succeeds, `nw.jar` will be created.
 To use the extension, this file and all the other jars will need to be in the `extensions/nw` folder under your NetLogo installation.

 ## Terms of Use